JuanJMD/Applied-Biometric-Security-Project/README.md

-# Detection Approach of GANs-based Morphing Attacks By using Benford’s Law
+# Deep-Fake Detection Approach of GANs-based Morphing Attacks By using Benford’s Law

 ## Code Installation and Configuration